Mastering Forgiveness: The Art of Letting Go

-So how do you forgive?
+So how should you forgive?

 Step One: Release the Expectation